 Workshop specializes in "farm to table" California cuisine with innovative recipes made from the freshest ingredients, locally sourced and sustainably raised.
 It's situated in a cool, modern-industrial looking space and has a full bar with high-end and hard-to-find liquors.
 Fantastic, sign me up, right?

-Unfortunately, the hosts/hostesses are ding dongs, the service is slow and inattentive and the food is poorly executed, over-priced and, to our minds, unremarkable.
+Unfortunately, we've generally found the service (seated at a table) to be slow and inattentive and find the food is poorly executed, over-priced and, to our minds, unremarkable.

 If you must go, I think the best bet is to sit at the bar (which is small and only has a few seats) and eat there if you can.
 The bartenders seem to be awesome and, since they're situated next to the kitchen, I think service issues are eliminated there.
 But we haven't tried that.
 Also, reservations are a must.
 If you don't want to sit at a communal table or outside, make sure you request a booth at the time of reservation.
 Even then, you might not get your desired seating.